vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

 ![](images/enterQuery.png)
  Click "Apply"

- We will see the tool display the following .
+ The tool will display the following.

  ````
      query string is :
     select